ecsworkshop2018/expertalk-2018-ecs-workshop/README.md

 ### Download aws access key details (required to configure AWS cli later).

-Login to AWS account (are going to provide access to AWS during workshop).
+Login to AWS account (we are going to provide access to AWS during workshop).
 Reset password for first time.

-Create a new AWS accessKey and download *accessKeys.csv* to your user home directory.
+Create a new AWS accessKey and download **accessKeys.csv** to your user home directory.

 ### Create GitHub Personal access token (required to create github webhooks on jenkins).